Curiel (brand): Girl to be Woman

 Curiel held the first Girl to be Woman awards ceremony on March 20, 2024 at Regent Shanghai on the Bund, in cooperation with the elite magazine Tatler.
 The gala has honored twelve outstanding young women in six art fields that are strongly related to the brand, including theater, dance, art, film, music and fashion.
 The ceremony was dedicated to inspiring global talents and providing them with a platform to connect.

 Publications

 Gigliola Curiel: una vita nella moda, published by Le Lettere, is a fictionalized biography featuring the life of the family written by Gaetano Castellini Curiel, the nephew of Gigliola Curiel's.
 It's not a celebratory hagiography of a designer, but a historical testimony resulting from five years of research.

-Lo Stile in Cucina, written by Raffaella Curiel and published in 2010 by Codice Atlantico, is a 192-page gastronomic diary presenting her ancient and unquenched passion: cooking with more than one hundred recipes, accompanied by sketches, original drawings, photographs from her personal archive, and colorful tales of life with family and friends.
-More than a book, it's a life journey, a diary and a sketchbook, a recipe book intertwined with daily life.
+Lo Stile in Cucina, written by Raffaella Curiel and published in 2010 by Codice Atlantico, is a 192-page gastronomic diary, containing more than one hundred recipes, accompanied by sketches, original drawings and photographs from her personal archive.